DanielMFernandes/CCNA_Course_Notes/Course_Notes/Virtualizations_and_Cloud_Part1.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/62a40737-7451-4b38-a5bd-abd9367cbd40)

-- VIRTUALIZATION allows us to break the one-to-one relationships of hardware to OS, allowing multiple OS’s to run on a single PHYSICAL server
+- Virtualization allows us to break the one-to-one relationships of hardware to OS, allowing multiple OS’s to run on a single physical server
 - Each INSTANCE is called a VM (Virtual Machine)
-- A HYPERVISOR is used to manage and allocate the hardware RESOURCES (CPU, RAM, etc.) to each VM
+- A HYPERVISOR is used to manage and allocate the hardware resources (CPU, RAM, etc.) to each VM
 - Another name for a HYPERVISOR is VMM (Virtual Machine Monitor)
 - The type of HYPERVISOR which runs directly on top of hardware is called a TYPE 1 HYPERVISOR
     - Examples include : VMware ESXi, Microsoft Hyper-V, etc.